ElenaBiagi/Finito/README.md

                         (default: "")
   -f, --fmin_bv arg     Provide in input the finimizers binary kmers
                         vector. (default: "")
-      --unitigs-v arg   Provide in input the eulertigs headers and offsets of the finimizers. (default: "") -h, --help            Print usage
+      --unitigs-v arg   Provide in input the unitigs headers and offsets of the finimizers. (default: "") -h, --help            Print usage
 ```